py-sdl/py-sdl2/doc/modules/sdl2ext_sprite.rst

    A simple, visible, pixel-based 2D object, implemented on top of SDL2 textures.

+   .. attribute:: angle

+      The rotation angle for the :class:`TextureSprite`.

+   .. attribute:: center

+      The center to use for rotating the :class:`TextureSprite`. `None` will reset the center to the default center of the :class:`TextureSprite`.

+   .. attribute:: flip

+      Allows the :class:`TextureSprite`to be flipped over its horizontal or vertical axis via the appropriate SDL_FLIP_* value.

    .. attribute:: size

       The size of the :class:`TextureSprite` as tuple.